 A Revolution in Fiction is designed to encourage thinking that crosses over disciplines–literature, history, art history, and the human sciences–as they pertain to revolutions.
-Since its origins in 2009, it become a site for commentary on revolutions in fact as well as fiction.
-Revolutionary studies have abruptly become urgent, given the developments of 2014 in Ukraine, the Arab Spring in Egypt, Syria, and Libya, and the summer 2011 violence in the UK and Chile.
+Since its origins in 2009, it has become a site for commentary on revolutions in fact as well as fiction.
+Revolutionary studies have abruptly become urgent, given the developments of 2014 in Ukraine, the Arab Spring in Egypt, Syria, and Libya, the summer 2011 violence in the UK and Chile, and the shocking events related to COVID-19, #BLM, police brutality and racism in spring-summer 2020.
 By bringing a historical perspective to our world today, we may get the distance needed to steer clear of at least some of the violence that is also part of revolution.

 En français: Nous invitons les chercheurs et les étudiants français et francophones à contribuer à cette exploration collective de la France révolutionnaire et ses échos ailleurs.
 Nous nous intéressons également à vos réflexions sur les moyens de révolutionner l’enseignement des lettres aujourd’hui.

 Revolution Now: We hope to explore and publicize new findings about French revolutionary art, literature, and culture, and to inspire more research on the little-known, transitional period between the ancien régime and modernity (1780-1830).
 We also seek reflection on the relations between the French Revolution and its impact abroad in Saint Domingue / Haiti, the Ukraine, or elsewhere, in the 18th century or today.
 With the new wave of revolutions sweeping the Middle East in 2011 and the Ukraine in 2014, the time is ripe for a cool and clear-sighted ‘revolutionary studies’ to guide public debate.